 It’s Not Just Dust: What’s Really In Your Ductwork

 Ever walked into a room in your own house and thought, “Wow, it smells like… last Tuesday’s meatloaf… and dust bunnies… and maybe a hint of wet dog?”
 We’ve been there, and not just as homeowners.
-In our line of work at Airwayz Air Duct and Insulation over in Palm Coast, Florida, we see it all the time.
+In our line of work at Airwayz Air Duct Services over in Palm Coast, Florida, we see it all the time.
 It’s the silent, sneaky culprit behind a lot of household grumbles: your home’s air duct system.
 We’re not just talking about a little dust on the register; we’re talking about the entire highway of air that travels to every corner of your home, carrying who-knows-what with it.

 Think about it.
 That system is the lungs of your house.
 It breathes in, it breathes out, and it circulates air through every single room.
 Now, what happens if your lungs were filled with five years’ worth of pollen, pet dander, dead skin cells, and construction debris?
 You wouldn’t feel too great, right?
 Your AC unit certainly doesn’t.
 It has to work overtime, pushing air through what essentially becomes a clogged artery, and your energy bills?
 They skyrocket.
 It’s like trying to breathe through a straw while running a marathon—completely inefficient and utterly exhausting for your system.